Mad TV

 Mad TV (stylized as MADtv) is an American sketch comedy television series created by David Salzman, Fax Bahr, and Adam Small.
-It premiered on October 14, 1995, on Fox, where it ran for 14 seasons, with its final, 326th episode airing on May 16, 2009.
-Loosely based on the humor magazine Mad, Mad TVs pre-taped satirical sketches were primarily based around pop culture–featuring parodies of films, TV series, music videos, celebrities, and occasionally politics–and original characters, many of which were recurring.
+Loosely based on the humor magazine Mad, Mad TVs pre-taped satirical sketches were primarily parodies of popular culture and occasionally politics.
+Many of its sketches featured the show's cast members playing recurring original characters and doing celebrity impressions.
+The series premiered on Fox on October 14, 1995, and ran for 14 seasons.
+Its final episode aired on May 16, 2009.